kaycaimx/PetDiary/README.md

 ## User Guide (Youtube video)

-Please see the video at https://www.youtube.com/watch?v=-3Ko4rG3P9U which guides you to use the app.
+Please check the video at https://www.youtube.com/watch?v=-3Ko4rG3P9U which provides an overview and usage guide about the app.

 The app's home screen displays pets in different tabs that users can swipe to view.
 All logs are shown in reverse chronological order.
 User can user the top search bar to searh for logs of a certain type.